Logic

+Logic studies arguments, which consist of a set of premises that leads to a conclusion.
+An example is the argument from the premises "it's Sunday" and "if it's Sunday then I don't have to work" leading to the conclusion "I don't have to work."
+Premises and conclusions express propositions or claims that can be true or false.
+An important feature of propositions is their internal structure.
+For example, complex propositions are made up of simpler propositions linked by logical vocabulary like $\land$ (and) or $\to$ (if...then).
+Simple propositions also have parts, like "Sunday" or "work" in the example.
+The truth of a proposition usually depends on the meanings of all of its parts.
+However, this is not the case for logically true propositions.
+They are true only because of their logical structure independent of the specific meanings of the individual parts.

 Arguments can be either correct or incorrect.
 An argument is correct if its premises support its conclusion.
-The strongest form of support is found in deductive arguments: it is impossible for their premises to be true and their conclusion to be false.
-Deductive arguments contrast with ampliative arguments, which may arrive in their conclusion at new information that is not present in the premises.
-However, it is possible for all their premises to be true while their conclusion is still false.
-Many arguments found in everyday discourse and the sciences are ampliative arguments, sometimes divided into inductive and abductive arguments.
-Inductive arguments usually take the form of statistical generalizations, while abductive arguments are inferences to the best explanation.
-Arguments that fall short of the standards of correct reasoning are called fallacies.
+Deductive arguments have the strongest form of support: if their premises are true then their conclusion must also be true.
+This is not the case for ampliative arguments, which arrive at genuinely new information not found in the premises.
+Many arguments in everyday discourse and the sciences are ampliative arguments.
+They are divided into inductive and abductive arguments.
+Inductive arguments are statistical generalizations, such as inferring that all ravens are black based on many individual observations of black ravens.
+Abductive arguments are inferences to the best explanation, for example, when a doctor concludes that a patient has a certain disease which explains the symptoms they suffer.
+Arguments that fall short of the standards of correct reasoning often embody fallacies.
+Systems of logic are theoretical frameworks for assessing the correctness of arguments.

-Systems of logic are theoretical frameworks for assessing the correctness of reasoning and arguments.
-Logic has been studied since antiquity; early approaches include Aristotelian logic, Stoic logic, Anviksiki, and the Mohists.
-Modern formal logic has its roots in the work of late 19th-century mathematicians such as Gottlob Frege.
-While Aristotelian logic focuses on reasoning in the form of syllogisms, in the modern era its traditional dominance was replaced by classical logic, a set of fundamental logical intuitions shared by most logicians.
-It consists of propositional logic, which only considers the logical relations on the level of propositions, and first-order logic, which also articulates the internal structure of propositions using various linguistic devices, such as predicates and quantifiers.
-Extended logics accept the basic intuitions behind classical logic and extend it to other fields, such as metaphysics, ethics, and epistemology.
-Deviant logics, on the other hand, reject certain classical intuitions and provide alternative accounts of the fundamental laws of logic.
+Logic has been studied since antiquity.
+Early approaches include Aristotelian logic, Stoic logic, Nyaya, and Mohism.
+Aristotelian logic focuses on reasoning in the form of syllogisms.
+It was considered the main system of logic in the Western world until it was replaced by modern formal logic, which has its roots in the work of late 19th-century mathematicians such as Gottlob Frege.
+Today, the most commonly used system is classical logic.
+It consists of propositional logic and first-order logic.
+Propositional logic only considers logical relations between full propositions.
+First-order logic also takes the internal parts of propositions into account, like predicates and quantifiers.
+Extended logics accept the basic intuitions behind classical logic and apply it to other fields, such as metaphysics, ethics, and epistemology.
+Deviant logics, on the other hand, reject certain classical intuitions and provide alternative explanations of the basic laws of logic.